dfurtado/pyterrier/README.md

 ```

 4. Now you can call the PyTerrier CLI or import PyTerrier outside the frameworks folder.
-To create you first appready to create your first app
+To create your first app, you can just do:
 ```shell
 $ python -m pyterrier --newapp firstapp
 $ cd firstapp && python app.py